mikecokina/puppet-warp/README.rst

 The goal of the package `puppet-warp` is provide plug and play solution for image transformation similar to Adobe Photoshop `Puppet Warp` tool.
-Since Photoshop solution is proprietary, hence any scripting might be a big issues especially in environments where Photoshop is not supported, we decided to create this package based on Python in which Puppet Warp is programmatically manageable and used in automation processes where advanced transformation method is required.
+Since Photoshop solution is proprietary, hence any scripting might be a big issues especially in environments where Photoshop is not supported, I decided to create this package based on Python in which Puppet Warp is programmatically manageable and used in automation processes where advanced transformation method is required.